githedgehog/docs/docs/user-guide/external.md

 ### External Attachment

 `External Attachment` defines BGP Peering and traffic connectivity between a Border leaf and `External`.
-Attachments are bound to a `Connection` with type `external` and they specify a `vlan` that will be used to segregate particular Edge peering.
+Attachments are bound to a `Connection` with type `external` and they specify an optional `vlan` that will be used to segregate particular Edge peering.

 ```yaml
 apiVersion: vpc.githedgehog.com/v1alpha2